 We have a lot of information available on East Ilsley, the people who lived here and events that happened in the village.
 We will gradually be adding more information to the web-site in the form of PDF files that you can view.
-The first sets of data to be made available are the feature articles that are in the newsletters and data for the 1911 census and the 1939 register.
+The first sets of data to be made available are the feature articles that are in the newsletters, census files and other name-rich resources, and poor law records.
 Click on the links below to go directly to these sections.

 Newsletters – feature articles: